-- Expenses for medical care (described in Section 213(d) of the Internal Revenue Code) for you, your spouse, your dependents or your beneficiary. - Costs directly related to the purchase of your principal residence (excluding mortgage payments). - Tuition, related educational fees, and room and board expenses for the next twelve (12) months of post-secondary education for you, your spouse, your children, your dependents or your beneficiary. - Amounts necessary to prevent your eviction from your principal residence or foreclosure on the mortgage of your principal residence. - Payments for burial or funeral expenses for your deceased parent, spouse, children, your dependents or your beneficiary. - Expenses for the repair of damage to your principal residence (that would qualify for the casualty loss deduction under Internal Revenue Code) without regard to the limit on casualty losses that are deductible for income tax purposes under IRC 165(h). - Expenses for disasters arising from federally declared disasters, such as your expenses and losses (including loss of income) attributable to that disaster, provided your principal residence or place of employment was in an area FEMA designates as qualifying for individual assistance.
+- Expenses for medical care (described in Section 213(d) of the Internal Revenue Code) for you, your spouse, your dependents or your beneficiary. - Costs directly related to the purchase of your principal residence (excluding mortgage payments). - Tuition, related educational fees, and room and board expenses for the next twelve (12) months of post-secondary education for you, your spouse, your children, your dependents or your beneficiary. - Amounts necessary to prevent your eviction from your principal residence or foreclosure on the mortgage of your principal residence. - Payments for burial or funeral expenses for your deceased parent, spouse, children, your dependents or your beneficiary. - Expenses for the repair of damage to your principal residence (that would qualify for the casualty loss deduction under Internal Revenue Code Section 165).